Star Trek: Nemesis

 Star Trek films have had their up and down moments, and range from excellent, (Star Trek II: The Wrath of Kahn), to overly silly (Star Trek V: The Final Frontier), but Star Trek: Nemesis is about average for the series.
 There's also an ongoing concern that there aren't any new ideas left, and this installment skirts the edges of that repetitive territory.
 There are a few good action sequences, and some solid acting from Stewart, Brett Spiner as the android Data, and Tom Hardy as Shinzon.
 Hardy's performance carries the movie in many of its otherwise sub-par scenes, and he and Stewart give the dialogue a lot of help.
 But the film is too muddled in "Trek talk" and way too overdramatic at times.
 Its conclusion is not just easy to predict, but laughable.

 Families can talk about...

-Parents also should discuss the idea of forgiveness preached in the film.
+Discuss the idea of forgiveness as it is demonstrated in this film.
 Why does it bother Picard so that this clone reminds him of his former self?

 |Theatrical release date:||December 13, 2002|